conveyal/analysis-ui/docs/prepare-inputs.md

 <img src="../img/select-project.png" alt="selecting a project in scenario editor" />

 When creating a new project, you specify a name as well as geographic bounds, which will in the future be used to fetch appropriate OpenStreetMap and Census data.
 When done, click "Save Project."
+It is also possible to upload custom OpenStreetMap in this view.

 <img src="../img/create-project.png" alt="creating a new project in scenario editor" />